ar-io/ar-io-marketplace-process/docs/adr/ADR-004-intent-based-workflow.md

   ✓ ANT module is whitelisted

-Marketplace transitions intent: pending → active Marketplace creates order in orderbook
-Marketplace checks if any child intents were created If no children: complete intent immediately
+Marketplace transitions intent: pending → active Marketplace retrieves order params from intent.orderParams Marketplace creates order in orderbook using stored params Marketplace checks if any child intents were created If no children: complete intent immediately
   If children exist: transition to "settling"